 Oxford and Cambridge

 It's hard to choose a favorite between these two ancient university towns.
 Oxford is larger and more cosmopolitan, but lovely with its fairytale cityscape of steeples and towers.
 In Cambridge you can stroll through the colleges, visit the university's museums, and relax in the city's pubs.

 The coasts of Cornwall, in the far southwest, are beloved by many (too many, in summer) for different reasons.
 The rugged northern coast has cliffs that drop to tiny coves and beaches; ruined, cliff-top Tintagel Castle and Padstow with its lively harbor are here.
 The south coast has resort towns such as Penzance and arty St. Ives.

-Marked by rolling uplands, green fields, and limestone cottages with prim flower beds, the Cotswolds, 100 mi west of London, make a peaceful getaway.
-There's little to do in idyllic villages, but that's the point.
+Marked by rolling uplands, green fields, and mellow limestone cottages with prim flower beds, the Cotswolds, 100 miles west of London, make a peaceful getaway.
+There's little to do in idyllic villages, but that's exactly the point.
 Exquisite gardens and stately homes add further charm.

 Sprawling across northwest England, this area of 16 major lakes and jagged mountains inspired Romantic poets.
 You can hike the trails or view the mountains from a boat, or visit the retreats of Wordsworth and Beatrix Potter.

 - Fodor's Go List 2014: Where we are going in 2014

 - World Cup Fever: Start planning your trip to Brazil!

 - Fodor's 100 Hotel Awards: Check out the winners of 2013